• Skip to primary navigation

 Mead is neither a beer nor wine.
 Mead is made from diluted fermented honey and yeast.
 It does not traditionally use grains or grapes like beer or wine and often includes added ingredients such as herbs, spices, or berries.

 Mead is mainly comparable to white wine.
-It has a higher ABV than beer and has a taste that can range from sweet to dry and semi-sweet and semi-dry.
+It has a higher ABV than beer and tastes that can range from sweet to dry, semi-sweet, and semi-dry.

 Its sweetness comes from the honey, and it can be made to taste like the added ingredients.